 What is the treatment process like?

 The dental implant procedure is performed as an outpatient procedure.
 Even if you need extractions, it may be possible to complete the entirety of your treatment in the same appointment.
-The procedure begins with local anesthetic to numb your mouth.
+The procedure begins with a local anesthetic to numb your mouth.
 Mild sedation may also be administered to put you at ease and make your procedure seem to go by more quickly.
-The use of sedation can be discussed before procedure day.
+The use of sedation can be discussed before the procedure day.

-Once the nerve-endings in your gums have been numbed, we use gentle technique to insert four screws into the jawbone of the appropriate arch (or both).
+Once the nerve-endings in your gums have been numbed, we use the gentle technique to insert four screws into the jawbone of the appropriate arch (or both).
 This process takes approximately 2 hours per arch.
-After all posts have been inserted, a temporary set of teeth can usually be affixed to them.
+After all, posts have been inserted, a temporary set of teeth can usually be affixed to them.
 These temporary artificial teeth will be worn until implant posts have fully healed into the jawbone.
 Then, the final affixed bridge can be inserted.

 Does the procedure hurt?

 Getting dental implants, even with extractions, is not painful.
 We administer appropriate anesthetic medication to the gums to prevent discomfort.
 Some patients feel pressure as implants are inserted, but this is not painful.
 Comfort may be further improved when sedative medication, such as nitrous oxide, is also administered.
 This is because sedation relaxes the central nervous system as well as the muscles of the body.

 Following All-On-Four implant treatment, soreness or tenderness may occur.
 As dental implants begin to heal in the jawbone, it is beneficial to consume a diet of softer foods such as eggs, oatmeal, soup, yogurt, cooked vegetables, and other nutritious products.
 Over-the-counter medication such as ibuprofen may also alleviate soreness.
 Speak with your doctor or dentist about the appropriate use of medication for pain management.

 Most patients can return to normal activities within a day or two after their dental treatment.